-Drawing on his classical training as a sushi chef in Tokyo and his travels in Peru and Argentina, the chef mixes traditional Japanese cooking with South American spices to concoct signature dishes such as black cod yuzu miso, Chilean sea bass with jalapeno dressing and king crab tempura with amazu ponzu.
+Drawing on his classical training as a sushi chef in Tokyo and his travels in Peru and Argentina, the chef mixes traditional Japanese cooking with South American spices to concoct signature dishes such as black cod yuzu miso, and Chilean sea bass with jalapeno dressing and king crab tempura with amazu ponzu.

-Anybody who wants to swap grand prix festivities for an evening of fine dining should head westwards along the coast to Beaulieu Sur Mer where one Michelin-starred Restaurant des Rois awaits inside the upscale hotel, La Réserve de Beaulieu.
+Anybody who wants to swap Grand Prix festivities for an evening of fine dining should head westwards along the coast to Beaulieu Sur Mer where one Michelin-starred Restaurant des Rois awaits inside the upscale hotel, La Réserve de Beaulieu.

 For innovative Latin-American fusion and spectacular views over Monaco, book a table at Monte-Carlo's trendy restaurant COYA.
 While the menu is centered around Peruvian cuisine, a refreshing blend of Japanese, Spanish and Chinese twists create inspired infusions, all of which can be washed down with home-brewed Pisco- a Peruvian brandy that lends itself beautifully to cocktails.

-Set away from the centre of Monaco, COYA can be reached easily via tender, making it a must-visit for those on a Monaco Grand Prix luxury yacht charter.
-The establishment is buzzing during the day, but live music brings the signature beats of Latin America to the venue in the evening.
+Set away from the center of Monaco, COYA can be reached easily via tender, making it a must-visit for those on a Monaco Grand Prix luxury yacht charter.
+The establishment is buzzing during the day, but the live music brings the signature beats of Latin America to the venue in the evening.
 What's more, electrifying DJ sets are on hand to enliven the atmosphere throughout the night.